Why join the NBI

 - The Programme diversified the NBI work streams, adding Environmental Sustainability to an already strong social and economic focus.

-- As a result, the NBI became a regional partner of the World Business Council on Sustainable Development, a profile that it continues to hold to this day.
+- As a result, the NBI become a global network partner of the World Business Council on Sustainable Development, a relationship that it continues to hold to this day.

 The Travel and Tourism Programme